 - WebSocket server allowing us to send information about changes in reactions count.

 - React SPA used for displaying the current count.

 Obviously, even the smallest droplet was overkill for such a small app.
 However, because of the stateful nature of WebSocket, I couldn’t use a Serverless approach… or could I?

 AWS Lambda = HTTP?

-When we think about AWS Lambda, the first thing that comes to our mind is the REST API.
+When we think about AWS Lambda and Lambda functions, the first thing that comes to our mind is the REST API, definitely not WebSocket APIs.
 The second one is probably something related to cron-like jobs or event/queue handlers.
 But why is it so?

 The answer is simple.
 All of those are stateless and have short execution time.
 That’s why we never hit Lambda maximum duration (15 minutes).
 On the other hand, WebSocket is stateful, we need to store existing connections somewhere to be able to send messages to them.

 However, there is one thing I forgot.
-AWS Lambda is not responsible for routing or even connecting a user to specific Lambda code.
+AWS Lambda is not responsible for routing or even connecting a user to specific Lambda code and Lambda function.
 In fact Lambda, it is just a handler that is called with two parameters – the event (caller related set of data for example HTTP event) and the context.

 What is responsible for routing then you may ask.
 Well, it’s Amazon API Gateway.